srinjoyc/fcl-docs/README.md

 If you want to run arbitrary Cadence scripts on the blockchain, these methods offer a convenient way to do so **without having to build, send, and decode interactions**.

 ## `fcl.query({...options})`
+Allows you to submit scripts to query the blockchain.

 ### Options